 S. Daniel Carter, Director of 32 National Campus Safety Initiative (32 NCSI)

 S. Daniel Carter has been at the forefront of advancing campus safety and victims’ rights for over twenty years.
 He began at the University of Tennessee, from which he has a B.A. in Political Science, with the student group Safe Campuses Now then worked for Security On Campus, Inc. (now the Clery Center for Security On Campus), a national non-profit campus safety organization.
 He was appointed Director of 32 NCSI in April of 2012.

-He has been recognized on the floor of the U.S. House of Representatives as “probably the leading person in this Nation in advocating more action and tougher action against crimes that are committed on campus. ” His experience includes helping to craft and implement five major pieces of federal legislation, operating a national campus crime victim advocacy program, and co-creating and running a campus security training program that has served more than 2,500 college and university officials.
+In 2008, Carter was recognized on the floor of the U.S. House of Representatives as “probably the leading person in this Nation in advocating more action and tougher action against crimes that are committed on campus. ” His experience includes helping to craft and implement seven major pieces of federal legislation (including the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act in 1998 and the Campus Sexual Violence Elimination Act in 2013), operating a national campus crime victim advocacy program, and co-creating and running a campus security training program that has served more than 2,500 college and university officials.

 Born and raised in Alexandria, Virginia, Marjorie has an extensive background in fundraising, marketing, and special event planning.
 Through astute strategic planning, communications and branding, she has delivered a wide range of community based projects for her private sector and not-for-profit clients.
 Her past clientele includes the United Way, SAP International, Fisher House Foundation, Marine Corps Scholarship Fund and the Fellowship of Christian Athletes.

-Marjorie lives in Oakton, Virginia with her husband of 28 years.
-They have two adult sons and a daughter who is a junior at Bishop O'Connell High School.
+Marjorie lives in Oakton, Virginia with her husband.
+They have two adult sons and a daughter who is student at East Carolina University.